open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 You haven't forgotten about our favourite Bittorrent clint, [Deluge](https://deluge-torrent.org/), have you?
 It implements its own protocol for transferring data.
-It is built on top of TCP ussing the [`ITCPTransport` interface](https://twisted.org/documents/18.7.0/api/twisted.internet.interfaces.ITCPTransport.html).
+It is built on top of TCP using the [`ITCPTransport` interface](https://twisted.org/documents/18.7.0/api/twisted.internet.interfaces.ITCPTransport.html).

 1. In the Deluge codebase, find the class `DelugeTransferProtocol` and read the docstring comment about the format of its messages.